 Breast Cancer Breakthrough: Thousands More Women May Benefit from Immunotherapy Drug

 Pembrolizumab targets and blocks a specific protein on the surface of certain immune cells, enabling them to seek out and destroy cancerous cells.
 In the trial, the drug was tested on women with early-stage breast cancer that was at high risk of recurring or spreading further.
-The results showed that treating this common form of breast cancer with pembrolizumab, in addition to chemotherapy before and after surgery, could be effective regardless of the patient’s age or menopausal status.
+The results showed that treating this common form of breast cancer with pembrolizumab, in addition to chemotherapy before and following surgery, might be effective regardless of the patient’s age or menopausal status.

 The study, known as Keynote-756, involved 1,278 patients with invasive ductal carcinoma (IDC), which refers to cancer that has started to spread out of the milk ducts and into the surrounding breast tissues.
 Patients were divided into two groups, with one receiving pembrolizumab and chemotherapy and the other receiving a placebo.
 The researchers measured the lack of cancer signs in tissue samples, also known as a pathological complete response (PCR) rate.